Ma Long: 2018: Fifth German Open and Seventh China Open titles

-2019
+2019: Third Consecutive World Championship title, Fourth Qatar Open and Eighth China Open titles

 Ma's injuries persisted into 2019, preventing him from participating in the Marvellous 12, the Chinese qualifier for the 2019 WTTC in Budapest in April.
 Despite this, he was still included in the Chinese lineup for the championships in both singles and doubles.
 His long-awaited return to international competition came at the Qatar Open in late March.
 It wasn't clear how well he would play due to his seven-month absence from the game, and it showed when he needed six games to defeat Tristan Flore in his opening match.
 But after that, he appeared to be in good form.
 He swept Timo Boll and Jun Mizutani consecutively, then won a hard-fought six-game match against Xu Xin in the semi-finals.
 In the final against compatriot Lin Gaoyuan, he overcame a 0–2 deficit, including 2–7 in the fifth game, to win in six games.
 Immediately after winning the match, he posed in front of the camera, appearing to wipe the dust off his racket to indicate he was fine even after being inactive for so long.
 The victory tied him with Vladimir Samsonov for the most ITTF World Tour singles titles by a male player with 27.

 However, not all was going perfectly for Ma Long, as he suffered his first loss to Fan Zhendong in international competition in years in the final of the 2019 Asian Cup, which led many to believe the Dragon's reign would soon come to an end.
 Though it was possible that they could soon play each other again at the World Championships, this proved not to be the case as Fan was defeated 4–2 by lower-ranked compatriot Liang Jingkun in one of the many upsets of the tournament, who was then subsequently defeated by Ma Long 4–1 in the semifinals; the second Chinese player he'd eliminated in the tournament in addition to Lin Gaoyuan.
 In the final, the Dragon overpowered Sweden's Mattias Falck 4–1 to win his third consecutive World Championship, becoming the first player since Wang Liqin to win three such titles and the first since Zhuang Zedong (in 1961, 1963, and 1965) to win them consecutively.

-2020
+2020: Record-extending Sixth End-of-year Finale title

 Ma won runner-up in the 2020 World Cup, losing to Fan Zhendong in the finals.
 In the semi-finals, Ma was trailing 3–1 against Harimoto before he called a time-out in game 5 and switched to a high-toss serve that Harimoto had trouble reading.
 As a result, Ma was able to come back for a 4–3 victory.
 However, Ma closed this year by winning to Fan Zhendong 4–1 in the finals of ITTF World Tour finals extending his record to the 6th title in the event.